zhanglongx/xrtp/README.md

 ## Usage

-1. make sure you have installed [Npcap](https://npcap.com), and have wpcap.dll and packet.dll is in your PATH.
+1. make sure you have installed [Npcap](https://npcap.com), and have wpcap.dll and packet.dll in your PATH.

 2. run xrtp.exe